 Our cash flows from operations have been and may continue to be insufficient to fully fund distributions paid to stockholders.
 Therefore some or all of our distributions may continue to be paid from other sources, such as proceeds from our debt financings, proceeds from our public offerings, cash advances by our Advisor, and cash resulting from a waiver or deferral of fees.
 In April 2012, our Advisor agreed to waive the asset management fee otherwise payable to it pursuant to the Advisory Agreement for each quarter in 2012 and 2013, to the extent that our modified funds from operations ("MFFO") for a particular quarter, as disclosed in each of our quarterly reports, amounted to less than 100% of the aggregate distributions declared for such quarter.
-As a result of the fee waiver in 2013, the Advisor waived \$3.6 million of asset management fees payable to it during the three months ended March 31, 2013 and a total of \$12.2 million through the expiration of the waiver on December 31, 2013.
+As a result of the fee waiver in 2013, the Advisor waived \$3.6 million of asset management fees payable to it during the three months ended March 31, 2013.
+However, because MFFO exceeded distributions declared to the Company's stockholders during the three months ended June 30, September 30, and December 31, 2013, no asset management fees were waived during those periods.
+The Advisor waived a total of \$12.2 million through the expiration of the waiver on December 31, 2013.

 In December 2013, the Advisor agreed to waive asset management fees otherwise payable to it for the year ended December 31, 2014 to the extent that the Company's MFFO for the year ended December 31, 2014, as disclosed in its Annual Report on Form 10-K for such year, amounted to less than 100% of the aggregate distributions declared to its stockholders for the year ended December 31, 2014.
-The Advisor did not waive any asset management fees owed to it during the three months ended March 31, 2014.
+As MFFO has exceeded distributions, the Advisor did not waive any asset management fees owed to it during the six months ended June 30, 2014.
 We have not placed a cap on the amount of our distributions that may be paid from sources other than cash flows from operations, including proceeds from our debt financings, proceeds from our public offerings, cash advances from our Advisor and cash resulting from a waiver or deferral fees.

 We believe that the proper use of leverage can enhance returns on real estate investments.
 We expect that once we have fully invested the proceeds of our offerings, our debt financing, including our pro rata share of the debt financing of entities in which we invest, will be in the range of approximately 50% - 70% of the aggregate value of our real estate investments and other assets.
-As of March 31, 2014, our portfolio was 48% leveraged, based on the values of our real estate investments.
-At that time, we had \$2.3 billion of principal outstanding under our various loan agreements with a weighted average interest rate of 3.3%, including the effects of related interest rate swaps.
+As of June 30, 2014, our portfolio was 48% leveraged, based on the values of our real estate investments.
+As of June 30, 2014, we had \$2.3 billion of principal outstanding under our various loan agreements with a weighted average interest rate of 3.3%, including the effects of related interest rate swaps.